mathycoder/mygradebook-js/spec-js.md

 * Must render at least one show page (show resource - 'one specific thing') via JavaScript and an Active Model Serialization JSON Backend.

   - My app renders the klasses/show page using JS and AMS.
+  - After submission of my project, students/show and learning_targets/show are also rendered using JSON.

 * Your Rails application must reveal at least one `has-many` relationship through JSON that is then rendered to the page.